Te'Jon Lucas: College career

 Lucas averaged 4.8 points and 3.1 assists per game as a freshman.
 As a sophomore, he averaged 5.7 points and 3.2 assists per game.
 On March 26, 2018, Lucas declared that he would transfer from Illinois.
 He announced he would transfer to Milwaukee to complete his remaining eligibility after sitting out for a season.
 Lucas scored a career-high 31 points twice during his junior season.
 He averaged 14.6 points, 4.3 rebounds, 5.1 assists and 1.9 steals per game as a junior, earning Second Team All-Horizon League recognition.
 As a senior, Lucas averaged 14.9 points, 5.8 assists and 4.6 rebounds per game.
 Following the season, he transferred to BYU for his final season of eligibility, granted by the NCAA due to the COVID-19 pandemic.
 Lucas averaged 10.4 points and 4.7 assists per game.

+Professional career

+On August 1, 2023, Lucas signed his first professional contract with the Bristol Flyers of the British Basketball League.